rm511130/PCF4CAS/manage-cluster.md

 aws ec2 describe-instances | grep -i privateipaddress
 ```

-# Now for the fun part: Creating a PKS Cluster
+# Creating a PKS Cluster using `manage-cluster provision`

 Remember to make sure you are in the correct directory: